David Bowie: 2013–2016: Final years

-On 8 January 2013, his 66th birthday, his website announced a new album, to be titled The Next Day and scheduled for release in March.
-Bowie's first studio album in a decade, The Next Day contains 14 songs plus 3 bonus tracks.
-His website acknowledged the length of his hiatus.
-Producer and longtime collaborator Tony Visconti said 29 tracks were recorded for the album, some of which could appear on Bowie's next record, which he might start work on later in 2013.
-The announcement was accompanied by the immediate release of a single, "Where Are We Now?", written and recorded by Bowie in New York and produced by Visconti.

-A music video for "Where Are We Now?" was released onto Vimeo the same day, directed by New York artist Tony Oursler.
-The single topped the UK iTunes Chart within hours of its release, and debuted in the UK Singles Chart at number six, his first single to enter the Top 10 for two decades (since "Jump They Say" in 1993).
-A second video, "The Stars (Are Out Tonight)", was released 25 February.
+On 8 January 2013, his 66th birthday, his website announced a new studio album—his first in a decade—to be titled The Next Day and scheduled for release in March; the announcement was accompanied by the immediate release of the single "Where Are We Now?".
+A music video for the single was released onto Vimeo the same day, directed by New York artist Tony Oursler.
+The single topped the UK iTunes Chart within hours, and debuted in the UK Singles Chart at number six, his first single to enter the Top 10 for two decades (since "Jump They Say" in 1993).
+A second single and video, "The Stars (Are Out Tonight)", were released at the end of February.
 Directed by Floria Sigismondi, it stars Bowie and Tilda Swinton as a married couple.

+Recorded in secret between 2011 and 2012, 29 songs were recorded during the album's sessions, of which 22 saw official release in 2013, including fourteen on the standard album.
+Three bonus tracks were later packaged with seven outtakes and remixes on The Next Day Extra, released in November.
 On 1 March, the album was made available to stream for free through iTunes.
-The Next Day debuted at number one on the UK Albums Chart, was his first album to achieve that position since Black Tie White Noise (1993), and was the fastest-selling album of 2013 at the time.
-The music video for the song "The Next Day" created some controversy, initially being removed from YouTube for terms-of-service violation, then restored with a warning recommending viewing only by those 18 or over.
+Debuting at number one on the UK Albums Chart, The Next Day was his first album to top the chart since Black Tie White Noise, and was the fastest-selling album of 2013 at the time.
+The music video for the song "The Next Day" created some controversy due to its Christian themes and messages.
 According to The Times, Bowie ruled out ever giving an interview again.
+Later in 2013, he was featured in a cameo vocal in the Arcade Fire song "Reflektor".
+The success of The Next Day saw Bowie become the oldest ever recipient of a Brit Award when he won the award for British Male Solo Artist at the 2014 Brit Awards, which was collected on his behalf by Kate Moss.
-Later in 2013, Bowie was featured in a cameo vocal in the Arcade Fire song "Reflektor".
-A poll carried out by BBC History Magazine, in October 2013, named Bowie as the best-dressed Briton in history.
-In mid-2014, Bowie was diagnosed with liver cancer, a diagnosis he kept private.
-New information was released in September 2014 regarding his next compilation album, Nothing Has Changed, which was released in November.
-The album featured rare tracks and old material from his catalogue in addition to a new song titled "Sue (Or in a Season of Crime)".
-In May 2015, "Let's Dance" was announced to be reissued as a yellow vinyl single on 16 July 2015 in conjunction with the David Bowie Is exhibition at the Australian Centre for the Moving Image in Melbourne, Australia.

-In August 2015, it was announced that Bowie was writing songs for a Broadway musical based on the SpongeBob SquarePants cartoon series; the final production included a retooled version of "No Control" from Outside.
-Bowie wrote and recorded the opening title song to the television series The Last Panthers, which aired in November 2015.
-The theme that was used for The Last Panthers was also the title track for his January 2016 release Blackstar which is said to take cues from his earlier krautrock-influenced work.
-According to The Times: "Blackstar may be the oddest work yet from Bowie".
-On 7 December 2015, Bowie's musical Lazarus debuted in New York.
-His last public appearance was at opening night of the production.
+In mid-2014, Bowie was diagnosed with liver cancer, which he kept private.
+A new compilation album, Nothing Has Changed, was released in November.
+The album featured rare tracks and old material from his catalogue in addition to a new song, "Sue (Or in a Season of Crime)".
+Bowie continued working throughout 2015, secretly recording his final album Blackstar in New York between January and May.
+In August, it was announced that he was writing songs for a Broadway musical based on the SpongeBob SquarePants cartoon series; the final production included a retooled version of "No Control" from Outside.
+September saw the release of the box set Five Years (1969–1973), the first in a series of retrospective releases compiling his albums from 1969 to 1973, and a look to his "transition from folk artist to glam-rock legend".
+He also wrote and recorded the opening title song to the television series The Last Panthers, which aired in November.
+The theme that was used for The Last Panthers was also the title track for Blackstar.
+On 7 December, Bowie's musical Lazarus debuted in New York; he made his final public appearance at its opening night.